agniv-the-marker/Hangman-Rust/README.md

 # Hangman in Rust

 To run, double click the run-release.bat file.
+Cargo/Rust is required